sidwellr/schotter/schotter1.md

 }
 ```

-The final setup step is to compile the template using the command ```cargo run --release -p schotter1```.
+The final setup step is to compile the template using the command ```cargo run -p schotter1```.
 This will take several minutes the first time it is run since it needs to compile Nannou and all of the libraries that it uses.
 Subsequent compiles will complete much more quickly.

+When it's finished, a window will appear containing a blue circle on a plum background.
+Not very exciting, but it shows that the environment is working.
+Press 'Esc' to exit.

 Let's go through the sketch template line by line to see how it works.
 The first line tells Rust to use the Nannou Prelude, a collection of commonly used Nannou items that we can now use directly; this is a lot easier than prefixing them all with "nannou::*whatever*::".